 While each incident has provoked urgent calls for change, too many organisations still fail to prioritise security risk management or allocate the necessary resources.
-Where there has been a response from NGOs, it has all too often been an over-reliance on fortification and deterrence, which only places further barriers between those organisations and the communities that they are seeking to help.Thousands of aid workers, human rights defenders and journalists are killed, injured or kidnapped each yearClick To Tweet
+Where there has been a response from NGOs, it has all too often been an over-reliance on fortification and deterrence, which only places further barriers between those organisations and the communities that they are seeking to help.Thousands of aid workers, human rights defenders and journalists are killed, injured, kidnapped or arrested each yearClick To Tweet

 An alternative approach is built around acceptance, which is a consent-based approach to security risk management.
 Open Briefing supports such an approach by providing intelligence and security services that recognise and address both the external threats to NGO workers and the internal vulnerabilities that place them at risk, thus freeing them to focus on building acceptance within the communities that they are working with.